Hot dog variations: Connecticut

 Connecticut hot dog restaurants often serve sausages produced by local family operations such as Hummel Bros, Martin Rosol, or Grote & Weigel, with national brands being relatively less common.
 The hot dogs are typically served on New England rolls.
 There is otherwise no particular Connecticut style though deep frying and homemade condiments are common.

 Georgia

 In Columbus, Georgia, a local favorite is the "scrambled dog," the exemplar of which was first served at the Dinglewood Pharmacy by "The Lieutenant" Charles Stevens over 50 years ago.
-The scrambled dog is a chopped hot dog covered by chili, onions and pickles with an accompanying portion of oyster crackers.
+The scrambled dog is a chopped hot dog covered with chili, onions and pickles with an accompanying portion of oyster crackers.

 In Fitzgerald, Georgia, Johnnie's Drive In served the "scrambled dog" beginning in the early 1940s.
 Johnnie's scrambled dog is two sliced hot dogs over a hot dog bun with mustard and catsup and covered with oyster crackers, chili, cole slaw, and sliced dill pickles.